 We purchased the Durherm infrared sauna tent.
-The sauna tent arrived in less than two weeks in a lightweight yet large cardboard box.
+This type of portable sauna tent arrived in less than two weeks in a lightweight yet large cardboard box.
 My husband was able to set it up in less than ten minutes.
-It is a quilted, insulated tent with a frame, removable foam floor, a waterproof footpad that heats up (essentially a heating pad without the flannel cover), and a small armless camp chair.
-There is a heavy-duty cord with a three-prong plug at the back and a corded remote in front that controls the temperature, duration, and whether or not you heat up the footpad.
+It is a quilted, insulated tent with a frame, removable foam floor, a waterproof footpad that heats (essentially a heating pad without the flannel cover), and a small armless camp chair.
+There is a heavy-duty cord with a three-prong plug at the back and a corded remote in front that controls the temperature (both in degrees Fahrenheit and Celsius), duration, and whether or not you heat the footpad.

 The tent has a double-sided zipper that can easily be opened and closed with one hand, and the same style and quality of double-sided zippers for slits to have your hands free from the tent.
 Below each hand slit is a large pocket.
 I can fit a 32 oz water bottle, two TV remotes, my iPhone, and the sauna tent’s remote in these two pockets.
 The neck hole has a removable soft velour towel-like cuff that is comfortable and also keeps in the heat.
 The sauna comes with two of these neck cuffs so you can wash and have one available or assign different cuffs to different members of the household.

 My husband used it first.
-He is 6’4” and a size medium/large.
+He is 6’4” and wears a size Large.
 He found it very comfortable; his knees hit the front wall of the tent but the front doesn’t contain heating elements.
 He tucked his water bottle in one pocket and enjoyed a TV show.

 I tried it next.
-I am 5’3” tall and a size XL or 14.
+I am 5’3” tall and a size XL.
 I also found the sauna tent comfortable.
-I sat on the camp chair, my hands fit through the slits so I could reach the contents of the pockets, my head popped out of the opening on top just fine.
-Depending on my positioning, my knees would brush the front. of the tent, but that wasn't uncomfortable.
+I sat on the camp chair, my hands fit through the slits so I could reach the contents of the pockets, and my head popped out of the opening on top just fine.
+Depending on my positioning, my knees would brush the front of the tent, but that wasn't uncomfortable.